 - Mixing ratio is the ratio of base to hardener and usually product packs come in the recommended ratios.
-Both pack of the component should be mixed in a can and stirred well. - Pot life is the time within which the paint must be consumed, after mixing of the base and hardener.
-Else the mixed paint will increase in viscosity, and harden in extreme cases in the container, rendering itself un-usable.
+Both pack of the component should be mixed in a can and stirred well. - Pot life is the time within which the paint must be applied or else the reaction between base and hardener will start and the paint will set in the can itself.